Noronha1612/Noronha1612/README.md

 *Passion is the fuel to the effort! - Me*

-- 🔭 I’m currently studying at Universidade Federal Rural de Pernambuco
+- 🔭 I’m currently studying at Universidade Federal Rural de Pernambuco!
-- 🌱 I’m currently learning C language and Web Development Tools
+- 🌱 I’m currently going deeper in front-end development using ReactJS, React Native and similars!
-- 👯 I’m looking to collaborate on Programming Community in general
+- 👯 I’m looking to collaborate on Programming Community in general!
-- 🤔 I’m looking for help with Meet new peoples
+- 🤔 I’m looking for help with Meet new peoples!
 - 📫 How to reach me: inc.691@gmail.com
 - 😄 Pronouns: Noronha